 When I learned about their new Seal of Recognition program for over-the-counter psoriasis products, I was really excited to understand the criteria and what products were worthy enough to make the list.
 To receive, manufacturers must prove that their products meet the criteria established that their product “sufficiently and safely aids in the management of psoriasis as well as submit samples of the product for testing.”
 They are then independently reviewed by a panel of dermatology medical experts and people with psoriasis.
 In my opinion, that’s a pretty legit process and incredibly helpful for people who are looking for a non-prescription solution or compliment to medications.
 There are so many different kinds of OTC products out there and trying them all gets really expensive and frustrating, so having a trusted source to reference makes the process of finding something new much more comforting.

-Choosing to start using a new product and then trying to determine what to actually use can be an arduous and time-consuming process, so I applaud the NPF for creating this tool to help guide psoriasis patients with their product choices and MetaDerm for creating a product worthy of receiving it.
+Choosing to start using a new product and then trying to determine what to actually use can be an arduous and time-consuming process, so I applaud the NPF for creating this tool to help guide psoriasis patients with their product choices.